damianhakert/damianhakert.github.io/source/license-faq/index.html.md

 is a user and should be counted in the subscription.

 ### What is a user
-A user is defined as a single person or machine authorized by the customer to use their Gitlab server.
+A user is defined as a single person or machine authorized by the customer to use their GitLab server.

 ### Can I get an evaluation license of EE?